connieliu0/gsoc-2020__p5-showcase/June3.md

-# Week Objective - May26
+# Week Objective - June 3
 - Take a look at: https://experiments.withgoogle.com/
 - Do a proof of concept showcasing the process of csv > yaml > html page
 - You can explore p5.js loadTable()